Victorious (Panic! at the Disco song)

-"Victorious" is a song by American rock band Panic! at the Disco released as the second single from the band's fifth studio album, Death of a Bachelor, on September 29, 2015 by Fueled by Ramen and DCD2.
+"Victorious" is a song by American solo project Panic! at the Disco released as the second single from the band's fifth studio album, Death of a Bachelor, on September 29, 2015 by Fueled by Ramen and DCD2.
 The song was written by Brendon Urie, CJ Baran, Mike Viola, White Sea, Jake Sinclair, Alex DeLeon, and Rivers Cuomo and was produced by Sinclair with additional production by Suzy Shinn.
 A music video for the song was released on YouTube on November 13, 2015.
 It was the final song released during Dallon Weekes's tenure in the band, though it was never confirmed if he played bass on the single.
 Notably, "Victorious" was the band's first single in almost 10 years to chart on Billboard Pop Songs chart, since 2006's "I Write Sins Not Tragedies".

 Music video

 The music video for "Victorious" was released onto Fueled by Ramen's official YouTube page on November 13, 2015.
 It was directed by Brandon Dermer.
 The video depicts Panic! at the Disco's lead vocalist Brendon Urie in a boxing match against a large brute, and winning.
 However, after not calling his girlfriend, she breaks up with him.
 He loses his self esteem, but wins a large check for it.
 He then becomes the victor in more situations, such as helping an elderly lady across the street, and despite losing a dodgeball game, taking home a young lady.
 As of December 2022, the music video has over 79 million views.